 Student Activities - Involvement

 During Welcome Week this August, your daughter or son will have the opportunity to attend the BruinLink Fair.
 This fair is designed to introduce them to over 120 student organizations currently at Belmont, and provide a way in which to connect their interests to becoming engaged on-campus.
-At the BruinLink Fair, organizations from various areas will be represented, including faith development organizations, sport clubs, Curb College organizations, and Greek organizations.
+At the BruinLink Fair, organizations from various areas will be represented, including faith development organizations, sport clubs, Curb College organizations, and Greek organizations, etc.

 While Greek Life is a valuable avenue for your son or daughter to become engaged in campus life, many students find themselves becoming a Bruin through student organization involvement, support of athletic teams, or participation in various campus-wide events.